aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Outcome**
 The hybrid model effectively detects banana leaf diseases, offering a fast, automated solution for early disease management.

+For more details and a hands-on experience, visit the **[Banana Leaf Disease Detection Project](https://www.aionlinecourse.com/ai-projects/playground/banana-leaf-disease-detection-using-vision-transformer-model)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.

 ---
 ### **Exciting new [Conputer Vision Projects](https://www.aionlinecourse.com/ai-projects/categories/computer-vision-projects) are coming soon to our website.
 Visit our site at [Aionlinecourse](https://www.aionlinecourse.com/) to learn the latest projects and stay connected with us!**